cmy2008/pokeemerald-zf/INSTALL.md

 Python is now installed.

-### Installing Python (macOS)
-1. Download the latest Python package from [here](https://www.python.org/downloads/).
-2. Open the package to install Python.

-Python is now installed.

 ### Choosing where to store pokeemerald Expansion (macOS)
 At this point, you can choose a folder to store pokeemerald Expansion into.
 If you're okay with storing pokeemerald Expansion in the user folder, then proceed to [Installation](#installation).
 Otherwise, you'll need to account for where pokeemerald Expansion is stored when changing directory to the pokeemerald-expansion folder.